 In a traditional divorce proceeding for married couples, things such as financial support, visitation, custody, etc. are spelled out, and the courts can enforce the final decree.

-When this occurs, you and your Tri-Cities family lawyer will develop a parenting plan (a form of custody agreement), that you and the mother will agree to.
+When this occurs, you and your family lawyer can develop a parenting plan (a form of custody agreement), that you and the mother can agree to.
 This parenting plan will dictate the terms of custody, visitation, etc., and can be fully enforced by the court.
-Your child custody lawyer will help you, no matter what the circumstance, to ensure that you and your child’s future are secure.
+Your child custody lawyer will help you, no matter the circumstance, to ensure that you and your child’s future are secure.